Timeline

 Hays Woods Site Plan, URA, November 2017

 Following through on that plan, the URA Board voted in November 2017 to sell the majority of the land to the city of Pittsburgh for $1 (title transfer pending).
-However, they withheld 89 acres at the north end of the site for a possible residential development (blue outline in the map above).
+However, they withheld 89 acres at the north end of the site for a possible residential development (blue outline in the map below).

 In December of 2017, The Department of Conservation and Natural Resources (DCNR) awarded a $800,000 grant to URA to help defray costs of the site’s purchase.
 In early 2018, Richard King Mellon Foundation gave $2 million to Western Pennsylvania Conservancy (WPC) on behalf of Hays Woods; WPC gave that amount to the URA.